NBA Rumors: Nuggets Could Trade Gary Harris And Jamal Murray For Jimmy Butler, Per ‘Denver Stiffs’

 Though Jimmy Butler is set to become an unrestricted free agent next offseason, the Timberwolves are still expecting a good return.
 SB Nation’s Denver Stiffs suggested multiple trade packages the Nuggets could offer to the Timberwolves for their disgruntled superstar.
 However, the only trade package that can convince the Timberwolves to pull the trigger is the one that includes the Nuggets’ starting backcourt duo.

 In the proposed trade deal by SB Nation’s Denver Stiffs, the Nuggets will be sending Jamal Murray and Gary Harris to the Timberwolves for Jimmy Butler.
 The deal works on ESPN‘s NBA Trade Machine.
-In exchange for their disgruntled superstar, the Timberwolves will be having two solid contributors who fit the timeline of Karl-Anthony Towns and Andrew Wiggins.
+In exchange for their disgruntled superstar, the Timberwolves would have two solid contributors who fit the timeline of Karl-Anthony Towns and Andrew Wiggins.

 The departure of Butler in Minnesota could make Wiggins more involved on the Timberwolves’ offense which will greatly help him speed up his development into a legitimate NBA superstar in the league.
 The acquisition of Butler will undeniably boost the Nuggets’ performance on both ends of the floor.
 However, it remains a big question if they are crazy enough to part ways with two of their key players for a possible one-year rental.